-Men indeed outnumber women in the upper 1%, but they also outnumber them in the bottom 1%.
+Men do outnumber women in the upper 1%, but they also outnumber them in the bottom 1%.

 So, has all the pandering and political correctness fixed anything yet?

 Hey Joe, how’s it going for you?
 For us, not so good, but thanks for asking.
-We’re a little pissed that the oil companies gouging us, product shortages, interest rates rising, and inflation is climbing as Wall Street drops.
-Oh, and the homeless are still living in the streets.
+We’re a little pissed that the oil companies continue to gouge us, product shortages, interest rates also continuing to rise, and inflation climbing as Wall Street drops.
+Oh, and the homeless are still living on the streets.
 But then again, I guess it’s not all bad; at least you made it possible for the guys who think they’re girls to play for the girls’ teams now.

-I’m kinda ok with the rich; it’s the wealthy who need to be investigated.
+I’m kinda ok with the rich; it’s the wealthy folk I think need to be investigated.